 Take care of your work and keep it safe.
 Do not leave it lying around where your classmates can find it or share it with anyone, including posting it on social media.
-You must always keep your work secure and confidential whilst you are preparing it, do not share it with your classmates.
+You must always keep your work secure and confidential whilst you are preparing it; do not share it with your classmates.
 If it is stored on the computer network, keep your password secure.
 Collect all copies from the printer and destroy those you do not need.

-Do not be tempted to use pre-prepared online solutions - this is cheating.
+Do not be tempted to use pre-prepared or generated online solutions and try to pass them off as your own work - this is cheating.
 Electronic tools used by awarding bodies can detect this sort of copying.